Uterine Fibroids

 Uterine fibroids are very common noncancerous growths in the muscular wall of your uterus that can range from pea-sized to larger than a cantaloupe.
 Often, you have more than one fibroid.

-Most fibroids will cause you no symptoms; however, if you do experience fibroid symptoms, they may include:
+Most people don’t even know they have fibroids because they don't have any symptoms.
+However, if you do experience fibroid symptoms, they may include:

 • Heavy, prolonged monthly periods